Journalists are invited to apply for the 41st Stern-Bryan Fellowship, which is returning after a break due to the Covid-19 pandemic.

-Calling young British journalists
+Calling early career British journalists

 Every year, a British journalist gets the chance to spend three months at the Washington Post and write for the paper as part of the Laurence Stern fellowship.

 “I would say the Stern Fellowship gave me the best journalistic training I ever had.
 Some of Britain's best journalists are graduates of the Stern Fellowship - and I don't think it's a coincidence."

 Jonathan Freedland, Columnist, The Guardian

 Past fellows have found themselves covering 9/11 and following the Obama campaign.
 This year’s winner will have a front-row seat covering Biden’s America, the mid-term November elections, and see hotspots around the country both for politics and issue-driven coverage.

 Applications will be considered from any journalist, whether they work in print, radio, television or the web, in London or elsewhere in Britain.

 Please note: This opportunity is not for students, but journalists who already have some years of experience.

 How to apply

 You should explain why you are right for this opportunity and attach: